DefenderK/GetBHELogs/README.md

 ### AzureHound Configuration Management
 * `-SetAzureVerbosity [0|1|2]` — Set AzureHound service log verbosity in `C:\ProgramData\azurehound\config.json` (0=Default, 1=Debug, 2=Trace).
-* `-RestartAzureHound [switch]` — Restart the `AzureHound` Windows service.
+* `-RestartAzureHound [switch]` — Restart the `AzureHound` Windows service (useful after log level changes).

 ### Performance Monitoring
 * `-GetBHEPerfmon [switch]` — Perfmon-only mode.
-If the Data Collector Set is running, you'll be prompted to stop it and then the logs in `C:\PerfLogs\BloodHound_System_Overview_Lite` are zipped to Desktop as `<COMPUTERNAME>_PerfTrace.zip`.
+If the Data Collector Set is running, you'll be prompted to stop it and then the trace files in `C:\PerfLogs` are zipped to Desktop as `<COMPUTERNAME>_PerfTrace.zip`.
 If it isn't present, the Data Collector Set is created and started with recommended counters.
 * `-DeleteBHEPerfmon [switch]` — Stop and delete the Data Collector Set.

 ### Utility